SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Introduction

 This paper attempts to interpret a structured output model by focusing on each output variable separately.
 Our approach to model interpretation is based on instance-wise feature selection.
-Its goal is to find the relative importance of each input feature in predicting a single output variable.
-The subset of important features can vary across the input space.
+Its goal is to find the subset of most important features in predicting a target output for each sample.
+This subset can vary across the input space.
 The complicated interactions between computational paths of output variables in structured output models cause critical challenges for finding a subset of important features associated with each output variable.
-A feature may not be used directly in the computational path of output but affects its value through relations with other outputs.
+A feature may not be used directly in the computational path of the target output but affects its value through relations with other ones.
 To compute the importance of a feature for a target output variable, we should aggregate its effect on all output variables correlated to this target.